This section of the Application Guide covers:

 - whether you have completed, or are completing, a degree-level course taught and assessed entirely in English; and

-- whether you have completed any course under a UK Tier 4 child visa.
+- whether you have completed any course under a child student visa.

 If you have any queries about visas and immigration, visit the University's Student Immigration website.